Skip to main content

 1. A "-Z" freeze or an unreversed TC 914 on a tax module indicates that return has Criminal Investigation (CI) controls.

-2. If a case is received in CAT-A Classification and there are CI controls on the tax module, return the case to AM with advise to follow IRM 21.5.6.4.52.
+2. If a case is received in CAT-A Classification and there is an open CI control base on the IDRS tax module, return the case to AM/SP with advice to route the case to the open control base.

 CAT-A Claim Determinations